epam/miew/docs/Thumbnails.md

 # Thumbnails

 The demo application uses a set of thumbnails to denote available modes, colorings and materials.
-Should you decide to update the thumbnails here're the instructions.
+If you decide to update the thumbnails, here are the instructions.

 ## Display Modes